dr-matt-smith/pdo-crud-for-free-repositories/README.md

     );
 ```

+NOTE: Please don't name this anything else, not `idMovie` or 'movieId' or 'ID' etc. - just plain old `id`

 ## ASSUMPTION 4: DB table name is singular and all lower case
 This tool assumes your database table name is singular, all **lower case**.
 E.g.